Photo by Anna Goodhall

 Dangers of the natural world

-hover over the following images to find out why these are potential threats to hedgehogs
+Hover over the following images to find out why these are potential threats to hedgehogs

 LACK OF NATURAL FOOD DUE TO INSECT DECLINE